 Enjoy the sunny weather of Greece and explore the beautiful islands of the Aegean Sea

 Santorini is undoubtedly one of the most beautiful places in Greece, but that makes it crowded during peak tourist seasons.
-In case you feel the need to get away from the constant bustle and be at a more secluded place, you can enjoy the lovely landscapes, authentic Greek cuisine and peaceful time on the beaches of the islands mentioned here.
+In case you feel the need to get away from the constant bustle and be at a more secluded place, you can enjoy the lovely landscapes, authentic Greek cuisine, and peaceful time on the beaches of the islands mentioned here.
 Not just seclusion, you can also enjoy a vibrant nightlife partying in Mykonos if that is what you want.
-Take your pick and spend a day on any of the exotic islands of the Aegean by hopping on a day trip from Santorini, Greece.
+Take your pick and spend a day on any of the exotic islands of the Aegean by hopping on a day tour from Santorini, Greece.

 Get Trip101 in your inbox